IgnacioGarron/Vulnerable-Funding-RR2/README.md

 9. Run "Time_reg.R" to get main results for the time series relationship between GaR and CaR estimates.
 10. Run "DevelopedvsLACrevised.R" to get main results for the Appendix G.
 11. Run "Crosssecional.R" to get the results for Table4.

+Note: This replication file was not orginally inteded for another user.
+Contact me any further question.